Missouri DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 According to the 2006 N-SSATS survey, Missouri showed a one-day total of 20,163 clients in treatment, the majority of whom (18,221 or 90%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 According to the 2006 N-SSATS survey, Missouri showed an one-day total of 20,163 clients in treatment, the majority of whom (18,221 or 90%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 2,134 (11%) were under the age of 18.Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse, and marked increases in the percentage of admissions mentioning marijuana and methamphetamine.Across the years for which TEDS data are available, Missouri has seen a substantial shift in the constellation of problems present at treatment admission (Chart 4).
 Alcohol-only admissions have declined from 46 percent of all admissions in 1992, to 21 percent in 2005.
 Concomitantly, drug-only admissions have tripled from 15 percent in 1992 to 45 percent in 2006

 Unmet Need For Treatment